sebastianrakel/puppet-taskd/README.md

 ## Limitations

-This module has only been tested (HAHA CHANGE WHEN IT'S TRUE) with Debian `stretch` (9.0).
+This module has only been tested with Debian `stretch` (9.0).
 It should work with `jessie` using backports.

 ## Testing